 Even Americans who do have coverage live in fear that they will lose it, either because of changes in their lives or because lawmakers in Washington aren’t listening to their needs.

 Health care is complicated and so are its problems, many of them long-standing.
 But the solutions are within our reach.

 Over the last 50 years, we have expanded coverage for seniors, kids, and people with low incomes; and have added protections for people with pre-existing conditions.
 Bankruptcies from medical expenses have dropped significantly.
 We know progress is possible, but there is still more work to do.

-If we want solutions that last, we have to listen to the needs of Americans and work together to develop policies that won’t be overturned every election cycle.
+If we want solutions that last, we have to listen to the needs of real people and work together to develop policies that won’t be overturned every election cycle.
 To make health care work better for everyone, we have to understand and harness public demands to drive policy changes.

-There are many organizations and people doing great work to improve our health care system: activists, think tanks, advocacy organizations, and many others.
-United States of Care will be a non-partisan, non-profit movement dedicated to working with these and other partners to help achieve real results and create lasting change.
+United States of Care is a non-partisan, non-profit movement dedicated to working with partners across the country to help achieve real results and create lasting change.
 Find out more about our mission and work.